 It’s also possible to reach the Baja Peninsula via a ferry from Topolobampo to La Paz.

-Cabo San Lucas is safe and one of the world’s prime vacation spots for a very good reason.
+Cabo San Lucas is one of the world’s prime vacation spots for a very good reason.

 Accommodations range from ultra-luxury retreats to down-to-earth glamping getaways, with levels of hospitality to match.